-Before I launch into the list of 15 destinations, I wanted to provide you with some general information that will increase the likelihood you will encounter elk, and that the encounter will be safe for both you and the elk.
+Before I launch into the list of 15 destinations, I wanted to provide you with some general elk viewing tips that will increase the likelihood you will encounter these magnificent creatures, and that the encounter will be safe for both you and the elk.

 During most of the year, the best time to see elk is at dusk and dawn.
 During the rut (mating period) in September and October, the elk are more active throughout the day as well, which is why this is the most popular time of year for people to visit to PA Elk Country.

 Elk are large animals that eat a LOT of food, so the best place to see them is where there is an abundance of food.
 Many of the viewing areas I have included on my list of 15 are next to “food plots” planted especially for elk and other wildlife.